danyshrf/Linux-Networking-Lab/WEEK 1/day2.Subnet-accuracy.md

 The failure occurs during the return path.
 This is a classic example of asymmetric communication caused by a subnet mismatch.

+Key Concepts Learned
+1.Subnet Determines "Local vs Remote": Each host independently decides if a destination is inside its subnet.

+- If Yes → ARP directly.
+- If No → Send to gateway.

+2.